 In addition, Karen Johnston, MD, MSc, is leading a clinical trial to determine the best way to maximize recovery for diabetic patients having a stroke.
 Her findings will set the standard of care nationally.
 Kevin Lee, PhD, is developing novel ways to deliver therapeutics straight to the brain.
 And Brad Worrall, MD, MSc, is harnessing what we are learning from the Human Genome Project to design new drug compounds.
 His investigation into the mechanics of stroke may one day give healthcare providers the ability to intervene before a stroke even happens.

 Interested in learning more?
-Email Jas Heim, Director of Development, UVA Brain:
+Email Jas Heim, Executive Director, Healthcare Philanthropy: